build-on-aws/content/posts/genai-sagemaker-golang-getting-started/index.md

 This article is an introductory guide for Go developers who want get started building Generative AI applications using [Amazon SageMaker Foundation Models](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models.html).
 You will learn how to use the [AWS Go SDK (v2)](https://aws.github.io/aws-sdk-go-v2/docs/):

-- To create and deploy a Foundation model,
+- To create and deploy a foundation model,
 - Use it for simple tasks such as code generation, and
-- A chat application to hold a conversation with the Foundation Model.
+- A chat application to hold a conversation with the foundation model.

 > The code examples are available in this [GitHub repository](TODO link)